panoply/liquify/web/readme.md

 #### Directory Structure

 The directory structure .
-This structure is far more logical and visually pleasing opposed to the standard stucture shipped with Jekyll.
+This structure is far more logical and visually pleasing opposed to the standard structure shipped with Jekyll.

 ```
 ├── .netlify